mljar/mljar-supervised/README.md

 # FAQ

 <details><summary>What method is used for hyperparameters optimization?</summary>
-  - For modes: `Explain`, `Perform` and `Compete` there is used a random search method combined with hill climbing.
-In this approach all checked models are saved and used for building Ensemble.
+  - For modes: `Explain`, `Perform`, and `Compete` there is used a random search method combined with hill climbing.
+In this approach, all checked models are saved and used for building Ensemble.
   - For mode: `Optuna` the Optuna framework is used.
-It is using TPE sampler for tuning.
-Models checked during Optuna hyperparameters search are not saved, only the best model is saved (final model from tuning).
-You can check the details about checked hyperparameters from optuna by checking study files in `optuna` directory in your AutoML `results_path`.
+It uses using TPE sampler for tuning.
+Models checked during the Optuna hyperparameters search are not saved, only the best model is saved (the final model from tuning).
+You can check the details about checked hyperparameters from optuna by checking study files in the `optuna` directory in your AutoML `results_path`.
 </details>

 <details><summary>How to save and load AutoML?</summary>